GreatTreeGames/hugoportfoliotest/content/Projects/1732755104808-Future-of-Pet--Sam/index.md

 ## Art Pipeline Coordination

 I struggled again on this project to get all the animation I needed in the right format.
-I made sure to communciate more effectively this time though, and leveraged what I had learned last time about animation rigging and the 3d humanoid workflow in blender to better understand the problem from the artist side.
+I made sure to communicate more effectively this time though, and leveraged what I had learned last time about animation rigging and the 3d humanoid workflow in blender to better understand the problem from the artist side.
 In the end, the artist and I were able to work together much better and get better looking animations into the project in less time.